 Sedgewickville is a tiny village located in the state of Missouri.
 With a population of 187 people and just one neighborhood, Sedgewickville is the 510th largest community in Missouri.

-When you are in Sedgewickville, you'll notice that it is more blue-collar than most other communities in America.
-64.29% of Sedgewickville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Sedgewickville is generally considered to be a blue-collar town.
+64.29% of the Sedgewickville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Sedgewickville is a village of construction workers and builders, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Sedgewickville who work in food service (11.22%), office and administrative support (9.18%), and sales jobs (5.10%).

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Sedgewickville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Sedgewickville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.